I’m a new manager and have concerns about an RN’s performance. How do I know if or when it is appropriate to file a complaint with the CRNS?

 At times, decision-making may be difficult.
 If you are unable to identify definitive evidence that a report must be filed, then you may need to consider and explore alternative routes of resolution.
 When employer policies or processes that are intended to address and remedy performance or safety issues exist, they should be utilized.

-- A replacement for internal performance management processes;
+- replacement for internal performance management processes;

-- A replacement for enacting harassment policies/processes;
+- replacement for enacting harassment policies/processes;

 At any point, if you are unsure if you should report an RN and require guidance, please contact the Professional Conduct team at professionalconduct@crns.ca.
 CRNS investigations can be parallel processes with employer processes when appropriate.